 - 3. Decision Criteria.
 A proposal for a RLRT System or Facility may be approved or approved with conditions provided that such proposal satisfies the following criteria: - a.
-The proposal is consistent with the Comprehensive Plan; and
+The proposal is consistent with the Comprehensive Plan including the Light Rail Best Practices Report dated June 17, 2008; and

-Current Process: In the absence of a LUC amendment, Sound Transit would be required to demonstrate pursuant to this decision criterion that applicable expectations identified in the Light Rail Best Practices had been met.
+Current Process: In the absence of a LUC amendment, Sound Transit would be required to demonstrate pursuant to this decision criterion that the expectations identified in the Light Rail Best Practices had been met.
 Specific Light Rail Best Practices provisions were not included in the draft Light Rail Overlay, because they already apply through this requirement to demonstrate consistency with the Comprehensive Plan.
 The Light Rail Best Practices, including the Expectations of Sound Transit, apply to City actions on East Link project applications through Comprehensive Plan Policy TR-75.2 and have the same effect as if they had been fully set forth in the Light Rail Overlay.
 LUCA Process Option: Council could choose to include the Light Rail Best Practices language in the Overlay itself.

-- b.
-The proposal complies with the applicable requirements of this Light Rail Overlay District; and - The proposal addresses all applicable design guidelines of this Light Rail Overlay District in a manner which fulfills their purpose and intent; and
+b.
+The proposal complies with the applicable requirements of this Light Rail Overlay District; and